Prerequisites

 4. Click on any “refresh” button.

-The RNA-Seq tracks for both samples show high RNA-Seq read depth within the tblastn alignment block (19,150,809-19,150,856), consistent with the hypothesis that this region is being transcribed in D. yakuba.
+The “Aggregated RNA-Seq Coverage” track show high RNA-Seq read depth within the tblastn alignment block (19,150,809-19,150,856), consistent with the hypothesis that this region is being transcribed in D. yakuba.

 1. To examine the region surrounding the start of the tblastn alignment to CDS-1, enter “NC_052530:19,150,809” into the “chromosome range or search terms” text box.